Learning When to Jump for Off-road Navigation: Approach

 \subsection{Overview}

 A key challenge in off-road navigation is that traversability does not simply increase or decrease with speed: depending on the terrain, a moderate velocity can be hazardous while higher or lower speeds may ensure safety.
 To identify this property, a robot must model the traversability-velocity relationship and can extrapolate to unobserved velocities.
 Real datasets rarely contain dense velocity coverage, so directly regressing traversability from terrain-velocity input tends to fail on out-of-distribution velocities.
-To address this, we assume that traversability is a Gaussian-shaped function of velocity.
-This assumption is motivated by its ability to yield smooth, physically plausible extrapolations from only a few samples, and its empirical effectiveness across diverse off-road scenarios.
+To address this, we assume that traversability is a truncated Gaussian-shaped function of velocity.
+Crucially, since robot velocity is bounded by physical limits, this function is defined over a fixed range, allowing it to capture diverse terrain profiles including non-monotonic and monotonic risks, as illustrated in Fig. \ref{fig:gaussian_assump}.
+This assumption is also motivated by its ability to yield smooth, physically plausible extrapolations from only a few samples, and its empirical effectiveness across diverse off-road scenarios.
 With this assumption, we introduce the Motion-Aware Traversability (MAT) map that encodes this function at each terrain location.

 The following sections describe: (1) how the MAT map is learned in a self-supervised manner from vehicle-terrain interaction, and (2) how a complete navigation system is built around the MAT map to enable real-time motion optimization.